ROMA Hike: A Great Ridge Hike to See 3,000m Summits, Sea of Clouds, and Old Trees in Taiwan

 After lunch, the section of the trail was easier than the previous ones.
 It was still steep, but the terrain was mostly covered by leaves and pine needles, and there were many majestic big trees with huge branches reaching out along the trail.

 There were several old trees here.
-The ferns and moss on the branches and the trail were like little fairies dancing among twigs and seeping sunshine, and those made us easily to lose track of time.
+The ferns and moss on the branches were like little fairies dancing among twigs and beams of sunlight, and those made us easily to lose track of time.
 Our guides urged us to go faster, because nobody wanted to hike in the dark if we stayed too long, and they promised us that there would be a big surprise waiting for us.

 More beautiful trees.